-The dew point of the sample gases must be lower than the instrument temperature to prevent accidental condensation within the instrument.
-If necessary, bypass the sample through a dehumidifier to reduce the dew point to 4°C or less.
+Dew point of the sample gases must be lower than the instrument temperature to prevent accidental condensation within the instrument.
+Bypass the sample through a dehumidifier to reduce the dew point to about 2 to 4° C or less.
 If the sample contains an acid mist, use an acid mist filter, cooler or similar device to remove all traces of the mist.